oracle/python-cx_Oracle/doc/src/user_guide/sql_execution.rst

 The CRC enables client-side caching of SQL query (SELECT statement) results in client memory for immediate use when the same query is re-executed.
 This is useful for reducing the cost of queries for small, mostly static, lookup tables, such as for postal codes.
-CRC reduces network round-trips, and also reduces database server CPU usage.
+CRC reduces network :ref:`round-trips <roundtrips>`, and also reduces database server CPU usage.

 The cache is at the application process level.
 Access and invalidation is managed by the Oracle Client libraries.
 This removes the need for extra